Feel free to talk to us! Phone Number: 973-366-4660

 What To Do After a Hurricane or Flood

-Whether you are a homeowner, contractor, insurance claims adjustor, FEMA employee, rescue service, or just a disaster recovery volunteer, you may all be wondering what to do after a hurricane?
-Figuring out how to clean up after a hurricane can seem like a daunting task.
-There are a host of hazards you should be aware of and be able to protect yourself to prevent you from becoming a casualty.
+Whether you are a homeowner, contractor, insurance claims adjustor, FEMA employee, rescue service, or just a disaster recovery volunteer, you may all be wondering what to do after a hurricane.
+Figuring out how to clean up after a storm can seem like a daunting task.
+There are a host of hazards you should be aware of and be able to protect yourself from to prevent you from becoming a casualty.
 Staying safe during clean-up and thereafter is a top priority.

 MOLD AND BACTERIA